lee-jin81/metis_project_2_regression/README.md

 The entire training set of 1501 data was split into 80% train and 20% test.
 The validation method used was cross validation ideal or a small/medium dataset.<br>

-Linear regression without regularization results
+Linear regression without regularization results:
 * Train R2 [0.390, 0.412, 0.378, 0.522, 0.333]
 * Mean train R2 0.409 +/- 0.063
 * Test R2: 0.413